AndreaPasqualini/andreapasqualini.github.io/index.md

 I will probably upload the code of the following libraries I am working on here on GitHub.

-* Python wrapper using the [`google-api-python-client`](https://developers.google.com/api-client-library/python/) for the Custom Search Engine product (WIP)
+* Python wrapper using the [`google-api-python-client`](https://developers.google.com/api-client-library/python/) for the Custom Search Engine product
 * Port of [LeSage's Matlab toolbox](http://www.spatial-econometrics.com/) (WIP)
 * Own Econometrics toolbox (WIP)
 * Own Economic Models toolbox (planned, mainly Bewley-Huggett-Aiyagari-type models)
+* Code for the course in Numeric Methods for Macroeconomics (aka Macroeconomics 3) (WIP)